Studying while travelling is actually not that hard.

 In conclusion about studying while travelling

 Well, the last paragraph actually was already quite a conclusion.
-But still, a little summary about the whole article is always a good idea, isn’t it?
+But still, a little summary of the whole article is always a good idea, isn’t it?

 I learnt to just push through a few busy-busy-busy days so that I can enjoy the vacations that we take properly.
 And if I can’t finish it all before, I know how to find times for work.